ali77sina/Motion_Detection_Arduino/README.md

 Script description as follows:

 1. Data_Acquisition_Arduino: Code to read and save the data from Arduino Nano.
+This should be compiled when MCU is in acquisition mode.

 2. Data_Visualization: Script for simple visualization of data